-- A lawyer was not given the opportunity to attend a hearing;514 - Authorities had not given sufficient reasons to justify the duration of detention by simply stating that a Dublin transfer to Italy "might take place in between 6 and 8 weeks".
-The authorities have to explain which organisational steps justify the period of detention they have applied for.515 - The authorities were not able to justify the necessity and the proportionality of a 21 days preremoval detention period;516 - The court had wrongfully assumed that a delay in presenting identity documents was in itself constituting a "risk of absconding".517
+- A lawyer was not given the opportunity to attend a hearing; - Authorities had not given sufficient reasons to justify the duration of detention by simply stating that a Dublin transfer to Italy "might take place in between 6 and 8 weeks".
+The authorities have to explain which organisational steps justify the period of detention they have applied for. - The authorities were not able to justify the necessity and the proportionality of a 21 days preremoval detention period; - The court had wrongfully assumed that a delay in presenting identity documents was in itself constituting a "risk of absconding"; - The detainee had filed a secondary application for asylum that was accepted as admissible by the BAMF. - The Court had not examined the person's casefile before ordering detention; - The Court failed to adequately assess the risk of absconding based on a previous evasion of removal by the detainee; - The detention resulted in an unjustified separation of a mother and her minor children;777 - The Court had not sufficiently examined whether the detainee was a minor;778 - The authorities did not adequately speed up the removal procedure; 779 - The authorities did not give an estimation of the time required to procure the necessary travel documents and whether this can occur in parallel to the organisation of security escort during the removal.

-Many other court decisions collected in the case law database of asyl.net also demonstrate that court orders issued by local courts are frequently overturned by higher courts.518
+Many other court decisions collected in the case law database of asyl.net also demonstrate that court orders issued by local courts are frequently overturned by higher courts.